 subprocessors

-This page lists every third-party service that processes briven Customer data on behalf of flndrn Limited(the Operator), a company registered at Arch.
+This page lists every third-party service that processes briven Customer data on behalf of flndrn Limited (the Operator), a company registered at Arch.
 Makariou III 171, Vanezis Business Center 4th floor, 3027 Limassol, Cyprus.
-Where a subprocessor is “planned”, the integration exists in code but is disabled until the corresponding configuration is provided; we list them here so you can audit what your account will be exposed to as features turn on.
+Where a subprocessor is “planned”, the integration is not live and no customer data reaches it yet; we list them here so you can audit what your account will be exposed to as features turn on.

 Each subprocessor is engaged under a data-processing agreement that limits them to the purpose stated below.
 Transfers outside the EU rely on Standard Contractual Clauses with appropriate supplementary measures (TLS in transit, AES-256 at rest, minimisation of what we send to each processor).